ericawhy/gong-frontend-exercise/README.md

 └── main.tsx        # App bootstrap with providers
 ```

+### Routes

+- `/login` — User authentication page
+- `/` — Displays the user hierarchy tree (main app view)

+The hierarchy page is set as the root route so users immediately see the organization structure after logging in.

 ## UX Considerations

 - Login page is inspired from existing Gong welcome sign in page so input fields have placeholders of what is expected.